Microsoft Surface Pro 8 Review

 - Does not ship with keyboard or stylusYou have to pay extra for the Signature Cover keyboard and Slim Pen 2

-The Microsoft Surface Pro 8 is Microsoft’s latest convertible tablet-come-laptop, letting buyers use it as a Windows tablet or portable laptop/sketch station when paired with the optional Signature Cover case and Slim Pen 2.
+The Surface Pro 8 is Microsoft’s flagship convertible tablet-come-laptop from 2021, letting buyers use it as a Windows tablet or portable laptop/sketch station when paired with the optional Signature Cover case and Slim Pen 2.

 This puts it in direct competition with Apple’s iPad Pro line of tablets.
 Microsoft has refined its design and added upgrades like more powerful components and a 120Hz screen.
 But niggling issues with its software make it feel a little difficult to use as a standalone tablet.